 The Investment Angle

 Farmland nationally has outperformed the S&P 500 on a risk-adjusted basis over the past 20 years, and Weld County ground — particularly irrigated parcels with CBT water or South Platte senior rights — is among the most defensible agricultural real estate in the Mountain West.
-Cash rents on irrigated corn and vegetable ground currently run $200-$350 per acre annually, depending on soil class and water reliability.
-That's a cap rate that won't impress a multifamily investor, but paired with land appreciation and the inflation hedge, the total return picture is compelling.
+Cash rents on quality irrigated ground run at a cap rate that won't impress a multifamily investor on paper, but paired with land appreciation and the inflation hedge, the total return picture is compelling.

 The caution I'd offer: ag land is illiquid, management-intensive even when leased, and subject to commodity price swings that affect tenant creditworthiness.
-The current 31-day average market time is fast for this asset class, but when ag markets soften, these parcels can sit for six months.
+When the market moves quickly, parcels are going under contract fast — but when ag markets soften, these properties can sit for six months.
 Buy with a long horizon — I'd say minimum seven to ten years — and don't buy ground you haven't walked, ideally with someone who knows Weld County soils and water.

 Bottom Line

 Weld County ag parcels are the right buy for farmers expanding operations, long-term investors who understand agricultural assets, and lifestyle buyers willing to commit to rural infrastructure realities.
 The fundamentals — water rights, soil productivity, proximity to Front Range markets — are as strong as I've seen in 50 years.
-If you're buying here, move with conviction: at 31 days on market and tightening supply, hesitation has a real cost.
+If you're buying here, move with conviction: supply is tight and hesitation has a real cost.
+See the live snapshot above for where the market stands today.

 What water rights should I expect with a Weld County irrigated ag parcel?